Raphire/Win11Debloat/README.md

 <br/>

 > [!TIP]
-> You can change what apps are and aren't removed by editing the ['Appslist.txt'](https://github.com/Raphire/Win11Debloat/blob/master/Appslist.txt) files.
+> In 'custom mode' you can specify exactly which apps you like to remove and which you want to keep!

 ### Apps that ARE removed